tweshamitra/my-stock-dashboard/README.md

 $ heroku config:set APP_SETTINGS=config.ProductionConfig
 ```

-#### We need to make sure the app uses te correct config.
+#### We need to make sure the app uses the correct config.
 So update app.py so that it looks like this:
 ```
 import os
 from flask import Flask